youchuanyi/the-Impact-of-News-Information-Acquisition-and-Cognition/README.md

 ```bash
 cd the-impact-of-news-information-acquisition-and-cognitoin
 ```
-Then, you can load the required environment variables in `requirements.txt`
+Then, you can load the required environment variables in `requirements.txt

+Because jupyter notebook is not very compatible with ipywidgets, Please use jupyterlab (instead of jupyter notebook) to open  [walkthrough](./walkthrough.ipynb) to see interactive component.

 ### Create and activate a virtual environment.
 ```bash
 python -m venv .venv